beyarkay/masters-thesis/src/04_methodology.md

 # Experimental Procedure \label{sec:04-experimental-procedure}

-Experiments will be conducted so as to answer the research questions posed in the Chapter \ref{sec:01-research-questions}.
+Experiments will be conducted so as to answer the research questions posed in Chapter \ref{sec:01-research-questions}.
 Five different classification algorithms (CuSUM, HMMs, SVMs, FFNNs, and HFFNNs) will be tested.
 For each of the classification algorithms, multiple combinations of hyperparameters will be tested.
 Each experiment will be repeated five times.
 Three different datasets will be tested, one with 5 classes, one with 50 classes, and one with 51 classes.